pearmini/colorfu/readme.md

 # Ditto

-Ditto provide a service that help you make your own awesome and unique wallpapers and screensavers.
+Ditto provide is a Mac tool that help you make your own awesome and unique wallpapers and screensavers.

 ![ditto](./screenshots/ditto.png)